andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 {{% notice warning "Info" %}}

 Still after doing the steps described in the post linked to above my deployment failed.
 It turned out to be insufficient disk capacity.
 So I had to update my template in vSphere to use bigger disk.
-I was too conservative when I created it, I extended it to 60gb to be on the safe side.
+I was too conservative (or cheap) when I created it, I extended it to 60gb to be on the safe side.